Vocal Cord Disorders

-Some of the more common vocal cord disorders include the following.
+Some of the more common vocal cord disorders include:

-Laryngitis causes a raspy or hoarse voice due to inflammation of the vocal cords.
-Laryngitis can be caused by excessive use of the voice, infections, inhaled irritants, or gastroesophageal reflux (GERD, or heartburn).
+Laryngitis causes a raspy or hoarse voice due to swelling (inflammation) of the vocal cords.
+It can be caused by using your voice too much, infections, breathing in irritants, or GERD (gastroesophageal reflux).

-Vocal nodules are noncancerous growths on the vocal cords caused by vocal abuse.
+These are noncancer growths on the vocal cords caused by vocal abuse.
 Vocal nodules are often a problem for professional singers.
-The nodules are small and callous-like.
+The nodules are small and callus-like.
 They most often grow in pairs (one on each cord).
 The nodules most often form on parts of the vocal cords that get the most pressure when the cords come together and vibrate.
 Vocal nodules cause the voice to be hoarse, low, and breathy.

-A vocal polyp is a soft, noncancerous growth, similar to a blister.
-Voice polyps cause the voice to be hoarse, low, and breathy.
+A vocal polyp is a soft, noncancer growth.
+It is a lot like a blister.
+Vocal polyps cause the voice to be hoarse, low, and breathy.

 Vocal cord paralysis

-Paralysis of the vocal cords may happen when one or both vocal cords doesn’t open or close properly.
-A common disorder, this condition can range from relatively mild to life-threatening.
+This may happen when one or both vocal cords doesn’t open or close correctly.
+It is a common disorder.
+It can range from fairly mild to life-threatening.
 When one or both vocal cords are paralyzed, food or liquids can slip into the trachea and lungs.
 A person may have trouble swallowing and coughing.
-Vocal cord paralysis may be caused by the following:
+This condition may be caused by:

 Treatment may include surgery and voice therapy.
-Sometimes, no treatment is necessary and a person recovers on his or her own.
+Sometimes no treatment is needed and a person recovers on their own.

 How are vocal cord disorders diagnosed?

-Any hoarseness or change in voice that lasts longer than 2 weeks should be brought to the attention of your healthcare provider.
+If you have any hoarseness or change in voice that lasts longer than 2 weeks, see your healthcare provider.
 (Sometimes the hoarseness may be from laryngeal cancer.)

-In addition to a complete medical history and physical exam, the healthcare provider may examine the vocal cords internally with a small scope called a laryngoscope.
-In the case of paralysis, your healthcare provider may also do a laryngeal electromyography that measures the electrical current in the vocal cords.
+You will have a complete health history and physical exam.
+The healthcare provider may also check the vocal cords internally with a small scope called a laryngoscope.
+In the case of paralysis, your healthcare provider may also do a laryngeal EMG (electromyography).
+This test measures the electrical current in the vocal cords.

 How are vocal cord disorders treated?

-Vocal cord disorders caused by abuse or misuse are easily preventable.
-In addition, most disorders of the vocal cords can be reversed.
-Your healthcare provider will figure out the best treatment based on:
+Vocal cord disorders caused by abuse or misuse are easy to prevent.
+In addition, most vocal cord disorders can be reversed.

 - Resting the voice